 - Neutral Density

-Allow me to boldly suggest you not waste money on an ultraviolet filter for your DJI drone.
+Allow me to be obnoxious and suggest you not waste money on an ultraviolet filter for your DJI drone.
 Photographers often want to protect the front glass element of their lens and so they use a UV filter for this purpose.
 DJI drones already arrive at your doorstep with a piece of glass protecting the lens.
 End of subject.

 How about a polarization filter?
 A polarizer will filter the messy light waves which are bouncing around in your environment and eliminate reflections from elements in your camera’s field of view.
-While a polarizer may help pop the colors in your still images, there are several peculiarities which make a polarizer difficult to use while using them in drone video production.
+While a polarizer may help pop the colors in your still images, there are several peculiarities which make a polarizer difficult to use while creating a drone video.
 I firmly believe that the inconveniences of using a polarizing filter outweigh the benefits (with regards to video production), except in a very rare circumstance.

 Generally, all videographers are on-board with using neutral density filters.
 You may have heard that a neutral density filter is like sunglasses for your camera.
 This analogy is over-simplified but at least gets the point across.
 Neutral refers to neutral in color.
 Density refers to the amount of light permitted through the filter.
 Neutral density filters are available in many strengths or densities.
 Take a look at the chart below.

 So in a real-world situation, what do these neutral density filter numbers do for the videographer?
-Imagine you are shooting a project frame rate of 24 FPS and your goal is to try and capture your video clips at 100 ISO at 1/50th of a second at ƒ7.1.
-Your subject is a person walking down the white sand beach on a sunny afternoon – yikes, too bright!
+Imagine you are shooting a project frame rate of 24 FPS and you want to create a silky smooth video with rich color saturation.
+Your goal is to capture your video clip at 100 ISO at 1/50th of a second at ƒ7.1.
+Your subject is a person in a red bathing suit walking down the golden sand beach on a sunny afternoon – yikes, too bright!
 You set the camera at 100 ISO for best quality.
 You set your aperture to ƒ7.1 because you believe this is the sweet spot for the lens.
-Unfortunately, your camera shutter speed must be set at 1/1600th of a second because the light meter says so – way too fast for the smooth look you desire.
-The solution is a neutral density filter.
+Unfortunately, your camera shutter speed must be set at 1/1600th of a second because the light meter says so – way too fast for that smooth video you desire.
+The solution here is a neutral density filter.

 So you grab your set of neutral density filters and you select the ND 32, which will allow you to knock down the shutter speed by five exposure values (1/1600th > 1/800th > 1/400th > 1/200th > 1/100th > 1/50th of a second).
 Goal achieved!
 100 ISO, ƒ7.1, 1/50th second using ND 32.